oktadev/spring-boot-microservices-example/OKTA.md

 ![Angular Login Styled](static/angular-login-top-margin.png)

-You should be able to login, see a welcome message, as well as a logout link.
+You should be able to log in, see a welcome message, as well as a logout link.
 If the beer list doesn't load, it's likely because it was already loaded when the app first loaded, and you need to load its data again after logging in.

 ### Listen for Login in BeerListComponent

-Modify `beer-list.component.ts` so it uses the `Stormpath` service to listen for an authenticated user.
+Modify `beer-list.component.ts`, so it uses the `Stormpath` service to listen for an authenticated user.

 ```typescript
 import { Stormpath } from 'angular-stormpath';